Skip to main content

 2026-03-038 min read

-The Only Free Lunch in Personal Finance
+What's the Only Free Lunch in Personal Finance?

 Capturing the full employer match is the single highest-return action available in personal finance.
 If your employer matches 50% of contributions up to 6% of salary, and you contribute 6%, you've earned a 50% immediate return before any investment gain.
 No other investment provides that.